 Life in England:

 When he moved to England in 1810, he settled in London.
-Where he opened an Indian styled cuisine in England It was the first Indian restaurant in England.
-The restaurant offered many Indian delicacies and other things like Hookahs and Chillum etc. But the venture was a failure and he had to shut down his restaurant.
+Where he opened an Indian styled cuisine in England, it was the first Indian restaurant in England.
+The restaurant offered many Indian delicacies and other things like Hookahs and Chillum etc. But the venture was a failure, and he had to shut down his restaurant.
 Then he entered the shampoo making business and massage business.
 He had worked in a similar type of business.
-He introduced a new type of massage in England called “Champooi” or shampooing.
+He introduced a new kind of massage in England called “Champooi” or shampooing.
 He and his wife moved to start their first shampoo massage parlor in the Brighton.
 He said that his bath had miraculous properties of healing body wounds and was like a medication for the human body.
 He also wrote two books about his invention of an Indian shampooing bath or vapor bath, in which he describes the procedures and some reviews from the patients he cured using his method.

 Death and Recognition:

 He died on 24 Feb 1851, was laid in the St. Nicholas’s church.
 He’s got no recognition at the start, but in the late 1970s and 1980s, several authors studied his works.
 He got several recognitions from the England government and lords and got a google doodle designed for paying him a tribute